-My first trip as a caregiver
+My first holiday as a caregiver

 Finally, after building up our confidence, we were able to take a trip to Hawaii for a week for J's grandmother's 100th birthday.
-This involved a 10 hour non-stop flight and a short connection.
+This involved a 10-hour non-stop flight and a short connection.

-My travel checklist
+My caregiving travel checklist

-Pre-plan as much as possible
+1. Pre-plan as much as possible

 Checklists are your friend!
 Consider your destination carefully and ask yourself:

 - What support do we need at our final destination?

 - What do we need to bring with us?

 For one of our recent trips, we were staying near family.
 I ordered the disposable items I knew we needed and shipped them to our destination in advance, saving on my having to carry them.